Blog

 Reverse cleartext and hashed passwords

-Similar to using Google dorks for Pastebin, you can also reverse cleartext and hashed passwords to find more information.
+Similar to using Google Dorks for Pastebin, you can also reverse cleartext and hashed passwords to find more information.
 If you have a cleartext password, use an online hashing tool like MD5 Hash Generator to turn it into a hash; if you have a hashed password, use hashes.com to turn it into cleartext.

-From there, you can use tools like Dehashed or IntelX to turn those cleartext or hashed passwords into emails, phone numbers, names, etc. to further expand your ability to pivot across different data sources and build a full digital record.
+From there, you can use tools like Dehashed or IntelX to turn those cleartext or hashed passwords into emails, phone numbers, names, etc., to further expand your ability to pivot across different data sources and build a full digital record.

 Find leaked emails on Github

 If you’re doing OSINT investigations into GitHub repositories, you might be interested to see who is all making commits to that project.
 Fortunately, finding email addresses in these commits from Github users is pretty simple.
-The hard part is grabbing all of that content, specifically on larger projects.
+The hard part is grabbing all that content, specifically on larger projects.
 GitRecon will do that for you in one motion.

 Gather OSINT from hashes on Pastebin